Food Processor Glazed Fudge Cake

 As an Amazon Associate, I earn from qualifying purchases.

 My family has adored this cake for over 40 years, making it a staple for holidays and birthdays.
-For years, though, its appearance held me back from sharing it outside the family.

-The problem?
-Baking it at the wrong temperature and using cold ingredients caused it to collapse.
-Now perfected, I’m thrilled to share this recipe with you and my loved ones, especially my daughters-in-law.
+I’m thrilled to share this recipe with you and my loved ones, especially my daughters-in-law.
 One day, I hope they’ll bake it for me when I can no longer do it myself.

-Why You Will Adore This Chocolate Cake
+Why This Cake Stands Out

 slice of cake with one bite on a fork and strawberry garnish on the side.Pin